etiquette

 If you want more guest-side message examples, How to RSVP to a Kids Birthday Party breaks down what to say in common situations.

-What to do about siblings and parent attendance
+RSVP etiquette for siblings and parent attendance

 One of the most common etiquette mistakes is assuming siblings are included.